googleson78/typeclassopedia-exercises/01.functor/README.md

 intuitive way.
 I did not define a formal ordering on it, but if we look at it synctatically we could define subwords or looking at it like a tree we could define subtrees and work with that.

+I think the answer to the question "What can you not make an instance of `Functor`?" is ADTs which have built-in type constraints.
+I have not figured out any other case yet.